hibbitts-design/grav-skeleton-helios-open-reader/README.md

 ## Included Plugin: Helios Open Reader

-Custom CSS, JavaScript, shortcodes, pedagogical callouts, and Helios-inspired Admin Panel styling for the Helios Open Reader skeleton.
+Custom CSS, JavaScript, shortcodes, callout blocks, and Helios-inspired Admin Panel styling for the Helios Open Reader skeleton.
 If the Helios theme is not installed, the plugin automatically falls back to the Quark or Quark2 theme so the frontend site remains viewable, redirecting to the License Manager page in the Admin panel.

 ### Plugin Settings